COVID-19 Updates: Taking steps to return to normal.

 A municipality may require dedication of a service road by caveat when a landowner subdivides land next to a provincial highway.

-When land next to a provincial highway is subdivided, the municipality may require as a condition of subdivision that the landowner register a caveat and service road agreement with Alberta Transportation with the subdivision plan.
+When land next to a provincial highway is subdivided, the municipality may require as a condition of subdivision that the landowner register a caveat and service road agreement with the subdivision plan.

-Service road agreements and caveats are subject to Sections 14-16 of the Subdivision and Development Regulation.
+Service road agreements and caveats are subject to Sections 18 to 20 of the matters related to Subdivision and Development Regulation.

 A surveyor registered with the Alberta Land Surveyor’s Association must prepare a plan of survey for the subdivision and the service road agreement.